 Payment of Filing Fee in Installments

-The filing fee for voluntary petitions filed by a person (i.e., not corporations or partnerships) may be paid in installments if the petition is accompanied by NM OF 3A Application and Order to Pay Filing Fee in Installments.
+The filing fee for voluntary petitions filed by a person (i.e., not corporations or partnerships) may be paid in installments if the petition is accompanied by Official Form 103A Application and Order for Individuals to Pay the Filing Fee in Installments.
 Also read Federal Rule of Bankruptcy Procedure, Rule 1006 and local rule, NM LBR 1006-1 .

 Waiver of Chapter 7 Filing Fee

 An individual debtor filing a voluntary Chapter 7 petition, who cannot pay the filing fee in full or in installments, may qualify for a waiver of the Chapter 7 filing fee.
-To request a waiver, submit NM OF 3B, Application for Waiver of the Chapter 7 Filing Fee, with the petition.
-This form is available in Corel WordPerfect and Microsoft Word formats on the Local Forms page.
+To request a waiver, submit Official Form 103B, Application to Have the Chapter 7 Filing Fee Waived, with the petition.
 Also read Federal Rule of Bankruptcy Procedure, Rule 1006 and local rule, NM LBR 1006-1.